 If you’re planning a future in nursing, you may be wondering, “do nurses get pensions?”
 The answer is yes, but not always.

-To help you navigate your future, we’ve created this short guide to walk you through everything you need to know about nurse pension funds and retirement benefits.
+To help you navigate your future, we’ve created this short guide to walk you through everything you need to know about nurse pension benefits and retirement benefits.

 Which Nurse Roles Receive Pensions?